dessader/react-factory/README.md

 React Forge grew out of that recurring friction.
 The goal was a single tool that encapsulates all of that logic, so you can just build components that support all of it out of the box: full type inference, polymorphism, `ref` handling, and one central abstraction you can adapt to your own needs.

+The idea behind a factory and how it works are fairly trivial, yet it's very effective in situations where we need maximum flexibility and predictable behavior across all components.

+This doesn't mean you should use it in absolutely every project, but even if you apply it in simple projects, you'll still feel its benefits — they just become much more apparent when working in large, complex design systems and big UI libraries.

 ## Get Started

 ### Installation